seedstack/website/content/docs/business/manual/pagination/index.md

     Dto1Finder dto1Finder;

-Notice that if you don't need other methods than the paginated `find()` in your interface (eg. `Dto1Finder`) you can avoid to create a custom interface and inject the finder with the `GenericFinder` interface as follows.
+Notice that if you don't need other methods than the paginated `find()` in your interface (eg. `Dto1Finder`) you can avoid to create a custom interface and inject the finder with the `RangeFinder` interface as follows.

     @Inject
-    GenericFinder<Dto1, Map<String, Object>> dto1Finder;
+    RangeFinder<Dto1, Map<String, Object>> dto1Finder;

 Finally, use it as follows: